N0-0NE-Dev/NoFasel/README.md

       <img src="https://imgpile.com/images/d0K4vh.jpg" width="30%" />
    </p>

+## 🪲 Bugs:

+Please check the open and closed issues, update the app to the latest version and restart it at least twice before opening any issues.

 ## ⬇️ Download:

 Go to [releases](https://github.com/N0-0NE-Dev/NoFasel/releases) page and download the latest release or you can download it from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.n00nedev.nofasel) to get automatic updates.